Everyone has a customer service horror story.

 And that's because it's scientifically easier for us to recall negative memories than it is to recall positive ones -- which is probably why customers typically tell twice as many of their family and friends about negative experiences as they do positive ones.

-But we know better than anyone that for every negative customer service experience, there are many more stories of customer-centric companies, customer-first policies, and customer service reps who go the extra mile to solve problems for customers.
+But we know better than anyone that for every negative customer service experience, there are many more stories of customer-centric companies, customer-first policies, and customer service reps who go the extra mile.
 So in the interest of positivity -- and yes, a little bit of advocacy for our profession -- we'll keep updating this blog post with some positive stories of our own, to share with our family and friends.

 (That's you, dear readers.)

-Keep reading to read good customer service stories from real customers -- those of us, here at HubSpot.
+Keep reading to review some good customer service stories from real customers -- those of us, here at HubSpot.

 HubSpot Director of Customer Success, Stephen O'Keefe, shared two different experiences of getting prices raised -- and the different results that came next, depending on the approach.
 I'll let him tell the story in his own words.